Shaptic/shaptic.github.io/recipes.md

   - While the soup is simmering, set aside 8-10 **shrimp** as a finishing garnish.
 Chop the rest into bite-sized pieces.
 Add the chopped shrimp, **heavy cream**, and **Old Bay** into the soup.
 Stir until the cream is incorporated and turn the heat up to low to allow the chowder to heat through.
   - Serve warm, topped with **scallions** and whole shrimp.

-**Tip**: I prefer to mince about half of the shrimp into tiny, rather than chopping them into bite-sized ones.
+**Tip**: I prefer to mince about half of the shrimp into tiny pieces, rather than chopping them into bite-sized ones.
 This gets more shrimp flavor into every bite!
 {: .notice--info}